MacGillycuddy Reeks Mountain Access Forum

 This consultation was carried out as part of a Mountain Access Development Assessment for the Reeks, initiated on behalf of South Kerry Development Partnership, Dept. of Environment, Community and Local Government and Failte Ireland.
 The report identified the need for the establishment and resourcing of an appropriate local management structure to manage the MacGillycuddy Reeks Mountain Access Scheme.
 The Forum’s vision is to cater for the growing number of visitors to this wonderful place while minimising the environmental impact and creating opportunities for local communities.

-The Forum was set up as a result of over ten months of intensive consultation with key partners and is made up of representatives of all the stakeholders involved with the MacGillycuddy’s Reeks including Landowners/ farmers, responsible local & statutory agencies & authorities – KCC, NPWS, DECLG, community groups, small businesses, recreational users and guides and is supported by South Kerry Development Partnership Ltd.
+The Forum was set up as a result of over ten months of intensive consultation with key partners and is made up of representatives of all the stakeholders involved with the MacGillycuddy’s Reeks including Landowners/ farmers, responsible local & statutory agencies & authorities, community groups, small businesses, recreational users and guides and is supported by South Kerry Development Partnership Ltd.

 An estimated 100,000 people go hillwalking in the MacGillycuddy’s Reeks of Kerry every year and due to the ever increasing numbers of visitors many of the more popular routes and trails are showing worrying signs of erosion.

-If this erosion should continue unchecked this could have a detrimental effect on protected habitats and wildlife and also raise concerns about effects on water quality and issues regarding public safety.
+If this erosion was to continue unchecked, it would have a detrimental effect on protected habitats and wildlife and also raise concerns about effects on water quality and issues regarding public safety.

-Work is under way to establish exactly what needs to be done.
-It is hoped that any upgrades can be part-funded under the Interreg Rural Alliances project and through government funding.
+Work has now finally got commenced and is already showing commendable results and it is hoped that further works & upgrades can be part-funded under the Interreg Rural Alliances project and through government funding.

 To help pay for these essential maintenance and repair works, “Friends of the Reeks” has been set up by the forum.
 The aim of “Friends of the Reeks” is to help raise some of the required funds specifically from those who directly benefit, gain business from, and use and enjoy the mountains.